 The cashback being at 1.5% isn’t that competitive already and you don’t have the option to redeem the cashback for rewards because it will automatically credit to your next billing statement as a discount.

-You can opt for other cards like the Chase Ink Business Cash which offers 5% cashback on rotating categories and a $500 welcome bonus.
+You can opt for other cards like the Chase Ink Business Cash which offers 5% cashback on certain categories such as office supply stores and a $750 welcome bonus at the time of this writing.
 Plus, it doesn’t have an annual fee.